EnigmaCurry/d.rymcg.tech/traefik/README.md

  * authentication identifies who a user *is*.
 (This is what traefik-forward-auth does for you, sitting in front of your app.)
- * authorization is a process that determines what a user should be *allowed to do* (This is what every application should do for itself).
+ * authorization is a process that determines what a user should be *allowed to do* (This is what every application should do for itself, or another middleware described below).

 To summarize: traefik-forward-auth, by itself, only cares about identity, not about permissions.

-Permissions are to be implemented in the app itself.
+Permissions (authorization) are to be implemented in the app itself.
 Traefik-Forward-Auth operates by setting a trusted header `X-Forwarded-User` that contains the authenticated users email address.
 The application receives this header on every request coming from the proxy.
-It should trust this header to be a real authenticated user for the session, and it only needs to decide what that user is allowed to do (ie. the app should define a map of email address to permissions that it enforces per request).
+It should trust this header to be a real authenticated user for the session, and it only needs to decide what that user is allowed to do (ie. the app should define a map of email address to permissions that it enforces per request; the app database only needs to store user registrations, and their permission roles, but doesn't need to store any user passwords.).

-However, many applications do not support this style of authorization by trusted header.
+However, many applications do not support this style of delegated authentication by trusted header.
 To add authorization to an unsupported application, you may use the provided [header authorization middleware](https://github.com/enigmacurry/traefik-header-authorization), and it can be configured simply by running this make target: